 After Midnight Buses (Saturday)

-Festival-goers also made use of the After Midnight Buses on Saturday nights (for the cost of a fare).
-These buses ran from midnight to 6:00 am on Sunday mornings, with routes travelling east and hills, west, north, and south.
-In addition to regular bus stops, drivers were able to drop passengers off at well-lit locations like service stations or fast-food outlets.
-The Adelaide Metro journey planner helped guests find their routes by selecting a time between midnight Saturday and 6:00 am Sunday to display after midnight bus times.
+Festival-goers can make use of the After Midnight Buses on Saturday nights (for the cost of a fare).
+These buses run from midnight to 6:00 am on Sunday mornings, with routes travelling east and hills, west, north, and south.
+In addition to regular bus stops, drivers are able to drop passengers off at well-lit locations like service stations or fast-food outlets.
+The Adelaide Metro journey planner helps guests find their routes by selecting a time between midnight Saturday and 6:00 am Sunday to display after midnight bus times.

 Contact Adelaide Metro